juliocnsouzadev/eip/README.md

-# Enterprise Integration Patterns Examples
+# Enterprise Integration Patterns with JMS and Apache Camel

 ## File Transfer